Culture. Race. Diversity. Inclusion. Equity. Access.

 The 64-page framework, which may be found on the NYS website at http://www.nysed.gov/crs/framework, goes into more depth on each principle and its intended outcomes.

-Locally, the Spencerport Central School District initiated work around CRE two years ago with a multi-tiered approach led by Assistant Superintendent for Instruction Ty Zinkiewich.
+Locally, the Spencerport Central School District initiated work around CRE three years ago with a multi-tiered approach led by now Superintendent Ty Zinkiewich.
 This approach, which is outlined on these pages, engages different stakeholders in a series of conversations in the area of CRE.

 Spencerport holds regular virtual meetings with our middle and high school students, to continue the conversation around race, diversity, culture, and equity, and more specifically to learn about their personal instructional and social experiences within our district and schools.